 The delivery of certain measurement services requires that NIST equipment be loaned to the customer for on-site measurements and/or calibrations.
 The customer agrees to be responsible for the equipment once it leaves NIST until it is returned to NIST's possession.
 The User will obtain appropriate liability insurance, including property damage insurance, and will be required to present evidence of insurance coverage for the equipment in an amount not less than $100,000, or alternatively, not less than the amount specified by NIST in the documentation accompanying the equipment.

 NIST has implemented a quality system for its measurement services.
-The NIST Quality System (NIST QS) comprises policies and procedures that are documented in the NIST Quality Manual (NIST QM).
-NIST commits that the NIST QS be, to the extent allowed by statute and regulation, in conformity with the international standard ISO/IEC 17025 and the relevant requirements of ISO Guide 34 as they apply to the Standard Reference Materials® (SRMs) and related services that NIST delivers.
-In general the scope of the NIST quality system for measurement services encompasses all services listed in the NIST Special Publication (SP) 250, NIST Calibration Services Users Guide and the NIST Special Publication (SP) 260, Standard Reference Materials Catalog.
+The NIST Quality System (NIST QS) comprises policies and procedures that are documented in the NIST Quality Manual (NIST-QM-I).
+NIST commits that the NIST QS be, to the extent allowed by statute and regulation, in conformity with the international standard ISO/IEC 17025, the ISO 17034, the ISO/IEC 17043, and the ISO TS 8000 as they apply to the related measurement services that NIST delivers.
 For further details, consult the NIST Quality Manual for Measurement Services (NIST-QM-I).

 All the measurement services listed meet rigorous criteria for quality assurance.
 NIST Measurement Services satisfy the most demanding and explicit requirements in that they are carried out regularly under pre-established and well-defined conditions; the measurement processes involved are well-characterized, stable, and statistically controlled; and quality-control procedures are well-defined and strictly followed.
 Furthermore, each Calibration Service and MAP is planned and documented to provide continuity of service over time.